Academic Warning and Academic Probation

 An ABSN student who is not meeting program, course, and/or clinical objectives may be placed on a Learning Improvement Plan to help facilitate student success.

-Prior to the completion of 30 credit hours, an ABSN student whose cumulative GPA falls below 2.0 will be placed on academic probation, will be notified in writing of the academic probation, and must meet with their faculty advisor to develop a personal plan for improvement, known as a Learning Improvement Plan.
+Prior to the completion of 30 credit hours, an ABSN student whose cumulative GPA falls below 2.0 (out of 4.0) will be placed on academic probation, will be notified in writing of the academic probation, and must meet with their faculty advisor to develop a personal plan for improvement, known as a Learning Improvement Plan.
 A student whose performance does not meet the objectives of the Learning Improvement Plan may be subject to course failure and/or administrative withdrawal from the School of Nursing.

 A student whose cumulative GPA falls below 2.5 at any time will receive a letter of academic warning and will be required to meet with their faculty advisor.
 These measures are designed to encourage students to reflect critically on their academic performance from semester to semester and continue to improve and excel.